tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 .. tip::

-  You should open the project at the root, which is GIt repo's root directory, and from where the file ``conda-environment.yaml`` is at.
+  You should open the project at the root, which is the Git repo's root directory and where the file ``conda-environment.yaml`` is located.

 .. note::